-- Physical examples include hitting, pushing, shoving or intimidating or otherwise physically hurting another person, damaging or stealing their belongings.
-It includes threats of violence. - Verbal/written examples include name-calling or insulting someone about an attribute, quality or personal characteristic. - Social (sometimes called relational or emotional bullying) examples include deliberately excluding someone, spreading rumours, sharing information that will have a harmful effect on the other person and/or damaging a person's social reputation or social acceptance. - Cyberbullying any form of bullying behaviour that occurs online or via a mobile device.
+- Physical Panton Hill Primary s include hitting, pushing, shoving or intimidating or otherwise physically hurting another person, damaging or stealing their belongings.
+It includes threats of violence. - Verbal/written Panton Hill Primary s include name-calling or insulting someone about an attribute, quality or personal characteristic. - Social (sometimes called relational or emotional bullying) Panton Hill Primary s include deliberately excluding someone, spreading rumours, sharing information that will have a harmful effect on the other person and/or damaging a person's social reputation or social acceptance. - Cyberbullying any form of bullying behaviour that occurs online or via a mobile device.
 It can be verbal or written, and can include threats of violence as well as images, videos and/or audio.